Deadmau5: Artistry

-Musical Style
+Musical style

+Zimmerman is influenced by acts like Nine Inch Nails and Kiss.

 Zimmerman's musical style has been described as progressive house, trance, techno, and electro house.
 His songs are mostly instrumentals, with the exception of sampling and collaborations with singers.
 His dance tracks like 'Strobe' are characterized by their melodies and long buildups, with other dance tracks like 'Ghosts 'n' Stuff' with Rob Swire featuring vocal collaborations.
 Most of his songs are also at a tempo of 128 bpm.
-Zimmerman uses FL Studio and analog synthesizers to make his music.
+Zimmerman has used FL Studio and analog synthesizers to make his music.

-Zimmerman grew up listening to Tears for Fears, Steely Dan, and later cited Nine Inch Nails, Aphex Twin, and Kiss as influences.
-He was also influenced by chiptune music and demoscene, and in the late 1990s, he began producing his early work with the program Impulse Tracker.
-Zimmerman is highly influential to electronic dance music, as he continued to refine and evolve progressive house, and was the first EDM act to appear on a Rolling Stones magazine cover.
+Zimmerman grew up listening to Tears for Fears, Steely Dan, and later cited Nine Inch Nails, Aphex Twin, and the live performances of Kiss as influences.
+He was also influenced by chiptune music and demoscene, and in the late 1990s, he began producing his early work with the program Impulse Tracker, a music sequencer released in 1995.
+Zimmerman is highly influential to electronic dance music, as he continued to refine and evolve progressive house, and he was the first EDM act to appear on a Rolling Stones magazine cover.
+Zimmerman is also considered one of electronic music's most recognizable acts, paired with his musical style, and 'mau5head' helmet.
+Zimmerman is also responsible for introducing American DJ and producer Skrillex to the mainstream, releasing his first commercially successful EP, Scary Monsters and Nice Sprites, on Mau5trap.
 Outside of electronic dance music, Zimmerman produced an orchestral album with Gregory Reveret and Tidal in 2018 called Where's the Drop?, and composed the soundtrack for the action film Polar (2019).